 Do you have a small garage, large vehicle, a new driver, or maybe you're chronically in a hurry?
 If any of these are true, it's possible that you've either bumped the wall or scuffed a bumper with the garage door when it came down.
 Both are frustrating and cause extra, unnecessary repair work.
-These parking helpers are inexpensive and easy to install, all will save you repair headaches in the future.
+These parking helpers are inexpensive, easy to install, and will save you repair headaches in the future.

 01 of 05